 How to structure a cover letter

 State why you are interested in the position, organisation and/or industry.
 Include the job reference number, if appropriate, and how you heard about the position.
 Link your experience to the specific vacancy.
-What study and/or employment are you currently doing?

 This is the "why I am suited" section.
 Choose 2 - 3 key points you want to make about your specific experiences, achievements, strengths and personal qualities.
 Remember to provide examples to back up your claims, e.g. are you a good leader, team player, organiser or time manager?
 Emphasise the particular contribution you can make.
 Why are you interested in working in this particular organisation?
 Persuade the employer that you are suitable.
 Show enthusiasm.